Miss Havisham to Magwitch

-Pip once tells Biddy that he wishes he could make himself fall in love with her, because he knows in his hear that she would be good for him.
+Pip once tells Biddy that he wishes he could make himself fall in love with her, because he knows in his heart that she would be good for him.
 Biddy is wise, approachable, and generous of spirit.
 She is observant and is a good judge of character.
 She knows the power of self-determination and works her way to a position as a schoolmistress.
 Estella, by contrast, is lofty, cold, and uncaring.
 She does, however, give Pip sound advice (which is "don’t fall in love with me, or you’ll be sorry").
 Both Biddy and Estella are orphans who have been raised by eccentric women and who survived some pretty horrible childhoods.
 They are strong, but their positions in society make them quite different women.

 Pip plays hard in London, and Herbert, if left to his own devices, would probably keep more to himself.
 Pip spends money like crazy, while Herbert chooses to live in rundown Barnwell's so that he doesn't have to rely on his father.
 Pip dreams of becoming a gentleman.
 Herbert, born into a family of some social standing, dreams of becoming a successful shipping merchant.
-Pip loves a woman who does not love him.
+Pip loves a woman who doesn't love him.
 Herbert loves a woman who adores him and who will marry him.
 Pip's dreams fail, but Herbert's dream succeeds (thanks to Pip's maneuvering).
-Pip often needs advice and help, while Herbert is good at giving advice.
+Pip often needs advice and help, while, luckily, Herbert is good at giving advice.

 Compeyson and Drummle are lovers and husbands (or almost-husbands) to Miss Havisham and Estella, respectively.
 Both men are cold, irreverent, and violent.
 Both men injure the women who love them.
 Both men meet their deaths in unusual ways: Compeyson drowns and Drummle is killed while mistreating a horse.